| aa | a type of lava. |

 | soakaway | a depression or pit into which water percolates. |

-| soffioni | volcanic steam-holes. |
+| soffioni | (Ital.) volcanic steam-holes. |

-| solfatara | a volcanic vent emitting only gases. |
+| solfatara | (Ital.) a volcanic vent emitting only gases. |

-| solfataric | relating to a SOLFATARA, a volcanic vent emitting only gases. |
+| solfataric | relating to a solfatara, a volcanic vent emitting only gases. |

-| sowback | an eroded, steeply tilted ridge of resistant rocks with equal slopes on the sides, aka HOGBACK. |
+| sowback | an eroded, steeply tilted ridge of resistant rocks with equal slopes on the sides. |

-| spewiness | the state of being SPEWY, boggy. |
+| spewiness | the state of being spewy, boggy. |

-| spewy | boggy > SPEWIER, SPEWIEST. |
+| spewy | boggy. |

-| steppe | one of the vast plains in Southeastern Europe and in Asia. |
+| steppe | (Russian) one of the vast plains in SE Europe and in Asia. |

 | stoss | the side of a hill facing upstream. |